 Junior Bridgeman Net Worth

 Junior Bridgeman net worth: Junior Bridgeman is an American retired professional basketball player and highly successful fast-food entrepreneur who has a net worth of $600 million.
 As an NBA player, Junior Bridgeman had a moderately successful 12-year career playing for the Milwaukee Bucks and Los Angeles Clippers.
 His highest single-season salary was $350,000.
-He took what money he made and invested all of it into franchises.
+He took what money he made and invested all of it into fast food franchises.
 Specifically Wendy's food chains.
 Today he is one of the richest athletes in history and a model for finding success after leaving professional sports.

 Early Life: Junior Bridgeman was born Ulysses Lee "Junior" Bridgeman in 1953 in East Chicago, Indiana (yes, Indiana, not Illinois as you might assume).
 His father was a blue-collar steel mill worker – a very common job in East Chicago during the era in which Junior grew up.
 From a very early age, Junior showed an incredible knack for basketball.
 He led his high school basketball team to a state championship in 1971.
 At 6'5″, Bridgeman played guard and forward during college at the University of Louisville, where he was also a member of the Alpha Phi Alpha fraternity.
 After obtaining his bachelor's degree, Junior Bridgeman was drafted with the 8th overall pick in the first round of the 1975 NBA Draft by the Los Angeles Lakers and was then immediately traded to the Milwaukee Bucks for Kareem Abdul-Jabbar.